 How to apply for a Turing doctoral studentship

-- Overview: An overview of the application process can be found here.
-All candidates should read this document before making an application and make a note of the key dates.
+- Overview: candidates should read the overview of the application process before making an application and make a note of key dates.

-- Selecting a supervisor: Candidates should review the list of approved 2017 Turing doctoral supervisors and select up to four they are interested in studying with.
+- Selecting a supervisor: candidates should review the list of approved 2018 Turing doctoral supervisors and select up to three they are interested in studying with.

-- References: Following receipt of the application the candidate’s referees will be contacted by email within 7 days and asked to supply a reference.
-Candidates are advised to contact their referee before naming them on the application form.
+- References: candidates are advised to contact their referee before naming them on the application form.
 It is the responsibility of the candidate to ensure that their referees submit references for them.
-The deadline for reference submission is 12 Noon GMT Thursday 8th December 2016.
-Applications may still be considered if not all references are in place at this time, however candidates will not be shortlisted for consideration by the Institute’s review panel unless at least two references are in place.
-NOTE: referees will only have a short time to return references if the application is submitted on the deadline.
-The university application will also require references and the candidate is permitted to use the same referees.
+Candidates will not be shortlisted for consideration by the Institute’s review panel unless at least two references are in place.